Bats Chi-X Europe applies to FSA to become European exchange

 The firm wants to put itself on a level footing with Europe's regulated exchanges and compete for business from some retail and institutional clients mandated to trade on regulated exchanges.

-Bats Chi-X Europe sees itself missing out to rivals such as the London Stock Exchange (LSE.L), NYSE Euronext NYX.N and Deutsche Boerse (DB1Gn.DE) because it is not an exchange.
+Bats Chi-X Europe sees itself missing out to rivals such as the London Stock Exchange, NYSE Euronext and Deutsche Boerse because it is not an exchange.

 "This seems like a natural progression for the company to further legitimise its business," said Peter Lenardos, an analyst at RBC Capital Markets.